-A taxpayer may increase the allowable standard deduction amount equal to 25% (.25) of the total amount of a taxpayers charitable deductions that would have been allowed if the taxpayer elected to claim itemized deductions.

-To claim the increased standard deduction, you must complete Form 140NR, page 3, and include the completed page with your tax return, when filed.
+A taxpayer may increase the allowable standard deduction amount equal to 25% (.25) of the total amount of a taxpayer's charitable contributions that would have been allowed if the taxpayer elected to claim itemized deductions.
+To claim the increased standard deduction, you must complete Form 140NR, page 3 and include the completed page with your tax return, when filed.